Colleen Loach

 Colleen Loach (born April 10, 1983) is a Canadian equestrian who competes in the sport of eventing.
 Loach won a bronze medal as part of the Canadian eventing team at the 2015 Pan American Games in Toronto.

 In July 2016, she was named to Canada's Olympic team.
-At the Games held in Rio de Janeiro, Brazil, Loach placed 10th in the team competition and finished 42nd individually, collecting 145.70 penalties across the three phases aboard the Selle Français gelding Qorry Blue d'Argogues.
+At the Games held in Rio de Janeiro, Brazil, Loach placed 10th in the team competition and finished 42nd individually, collecting 145.70 penalties across the three phases aboard the Selle Français gelding Qorry Blue d'Argouges.

 Loach and Qorry Blue d'Argouges returned to the Olympics in 2021, when they placed 28th individually.